devGeorgeOwi/easybank-landing-page/README.md

 # easybank-landing-page
-A Header for the Landing Page of Easy Bank.
+Landing Page designed for Easy Bank.
+Built with HTML, CSS & JavaScript

 Contributors to this Project and their contributions